The Public-Private Partnership Law Review: Senegal

 - cases of force majeure, at the initiative of each of the parties, under the conditions provided for in the contract; and

 - following a challenge to the financial balance of the project resulting from an action or decision of the contracting authority.
-Termination is pronounced by the judge at a request from the project operator under the conditions of Section VII.
+Termination is pronounced by the judge at a request from the project operator under the conditions of Chapter VI.
 The project operator can then claim damages from the contracting authority.

-The project operator may challenge the termination of the partnership and the amount of compensation owed by the contracting authority before an arbitration body or national court under the conditions laid down in Section VII.
+The project operator may challenge the termination of the partnership and the amount of compensation owed by the contracting authority before an arbitration body or national court under the conditions laid down in Chapter VI.
 However, the judge does not have the power to annul a termination decision taken by the contracting authority; he or she can only grant compensation to the project operator.

 Senegal has put in place important measures for both service management and infrastructure development regarding PPPs:

 In 1996, an agricultural PPP was achieved in the water subsector between the Senegalese Water Company, the private operator exclusively responsible for the operation of drinking water installations, and the National Water Company of Senegal, a public body responsible for managing the assets and controlling the quality of the operation of this public service.
 The original 10-year contract has since been extended by various amendments.